11 April 2016

 RS – Pupils will continue their study of key inspirational religious figures.
 They will find out about the importance of Jesus to Christians and Muhammad to Muslims.
 They will hear stories about the life of Krishna, an important Hindu figure.

-You may be aware that the pupils from Years 7 to 9 have a week of exams beginning May 19th.
-The pupils in Year 4 will only be completing assessment tests in maths, reading and writing.
-The tests take place in the class room during lesson term with the subject teacher.
+You may be aware that the pupils from Years 7 to 9 have a week of exams beginning May 23rd.
+The children in Year 4 will only be completing assessment tests in maths, reading and writing.
+The tests take place in the class room during lessons with the subject teacher.

 I do hope that you find this information useful so that you can support your child in their learning.
 If you have any questions or queries please do get in touch firstname.lastname@example.org.